 State & Local Solar Incentives

-Some solar incentives are often also offered at the local or state level.
-As with federal incentives, these may include rebates, tax credits and more.
-These incentives may be provided by your county or municipality, or by the Rhode Island government.
-Some incentives may be ongoing, while others are available for a limited time.
+Some solar incentives may be provided by state and local governments.
+As with federal incentives, these may include tax credits, rebates and more.
+These incentives might be handled by your county or municipality, or by the Rhode Island government.
+Certain incentives are available for a limited time, while others are ongoing.

 Next Steps for Installing Solar in North Providence